AsciiMetric/MetricX/README.md

 - **Branding & communication:** Centralized assets, up-to-date docs, clear folders for each audience (dev, client, partner, recruiter, contributor).
 - **Security & confidentiality:** Strong .gitignore, no confidential or proprietary data in public folders, explicit privacy statements in each critical folder.
 - **Contributor experience:** Easy onboarding thanks to clear docs, safe examples, community, and issue/PR templates.

 ---

+## File Organization for Test and Demo Resources

+- **Demo notebooks/scripts:** Place all resources required for a specific demo in a subfolder like `demos/demo_notebooks/demo1/resources/` (e.g., `.drw`, `.prt`, `.dxf`, `.step` files).
+- **General test datasets:** Use `testdata/` for anonymized, reusable test files shared across tests.
+- **Never include confidential, client, or proprietary data in any public folder.**
+- Always document the nature and origin of files in a `README.md` inside each resource folder.

+---